mitre-atlas/mlmac/content/competition-details.md

 ## Scenario

 Participants are tasked with attributing fine-tuned models to a set of base models by any means they deem appropriate.
-Every contestant will be given full access pairs for every fine-tuned model.
+Every contestant will be given full access to every base model.
 In addition, each contestant will be given blind API access to each fine-tuned model to collect additional evidence.
 Contestants must submit a solution in the form of (_fine-tuned model, base model_) pairs.
 A list of candidate base models will be known, and there will also be a _None_ category to denote that a particular fine-tuned model does not inherit from any of the base models provided.

 ## Participating